 Tim: We’re gonna have to die to ourselves.
 We’re gonna have to tighten the belt.
 We’re gonna have to suck it up.
 We’re gonna have to work together.
-We can’t be individuals finding our way.
+We’re not - we can’t be individuals finding our way.
 We’re gonna have to lock arms.
 It went away.

 I always thought that if there was even one more bomb going off inside a mailbox, it would’ve changed New York permanently.
 But nothing ever happened.
-And I’d say within two years, because of the transience, that memory was gone--
+And I’d say within two years, because of the transience, that memory was gone corporately.

-Tim: --corporately.
-But there’s no doubt that affluence and ease shows people, by the way, that there’s a spiritual emptiness there.
+Tim: But there’s no doubt that um, that affluence and ease shows people, by the way, that uh, that there’s a spiritual emptiness there.

 Jim: In fact, in your book, Walking with God Through Pain and Suffering, you made this comment.
 I want to restate it and then you can tell me more about it.
-You wrote that we have to get to the point of feeling that, to obey God will bring us no benefits at all, before we can truly begin to change.
-Again, in so much of Western theology, that seems counterintuitive.
+Um, you wrote that we have to get to the point of feeling that to obey God will bring us no benefits at all, before we can truly begin to change.
+Uh, again, in so much of Western theology, that seems counterintuitive.
 I mean, to get to the point where you believe there’s no benefit in being a Christian?

-Tim: Yeah, well, let's do Focus on the Family stuff.
-When my middle son was around 10, he used to say to me, “Dad, I’ll obey you, but you have to show me why this is good idea.”
+Tim: Yeah, well, let me go back to my - let’s do Focus on the Family stuff.
+When my middle son was around 10, he used to say to me, “Dad, I’ll lis - I’ll obey you, but you have to show me why this is good idea.”

-And what I said is, “What you’re really saying is, you’re not gonna obey me."
+Tim: No, because what I said was, “That’s not obedience; that’s agreement.
+And I’m not your father; I’m your consultant.
+And what you’re saying is, ‘As long as I think it’s furthering my interests as I see them,’ as a 10-year-old, brilliant and wise person that you are, who can see the end from the beginning.
+‘As long as what you’re telling me fits in with my agenda, uh, I’ll be happy to listen to you.’“ And what I said is, “What you’re really saying is you’re not gonna obey me.
 In other words, I am really not your authority at all.
 You don’t trust me more than you trust yourself.
-You're using me as a way of getting what you want.
-And as soon as I ask you for something that you don’t want, you’re outta here.
+Uh, you’re using me as a way of uh, getting what you want.
+And as soon as I ask you for something that you don’t want, you’re outta here.”